 According to the statistics, MicroSort® can.
-General population has 4% malformation rate, couples using MicroSort® reduce this rate to 2.8%.
-By sorting for gender, certain gender linked genetic diseases can be reduced.
+The general population has a 4% malformation rate; couples using MicroSort® reduce this rate to 2.8%.
+By sorting for gender, certain gender-linked genetic diseases can be reduced.

 · Negative results for STD from HIV 1/0/2 (Ag/Ab; 4th Generation), HTLV-I/II Antibody, Qualitative, Hepatitis B Surface Antigen, Hepatitis B Core Total Ab, Hepatitis C Virus, Cytomegalovirus CMV Total Antibody, Syphilis (Treponema Pallidum, RPR), and Chlamydia/Gonococcus Nucleic Amplification.
-Should be recent (no more than 6 months old to the day of the procedure), some cases could require that the test are done on site a couple of days before the procedure.
-MicroSort®, lab is not able to process infectious samples.
+Should be recent (no more than six months old to the day of the procedure), some cases could require that the test are done on-site a couple of days before the procedure.
+MicroSort®, the lab is not able to process infectious samples.

-· Semen analysis, to verify the quality of the sample is above the minimum required.
-Should be recent (no more than 6 months old to the day of the procedure).
-The requirements change according to the procedure to perform and different options could be offered depending on the case.
+· Semen analysis to verify the quality of the sample is above the minimum required.
+Should be recent (no more than six months old to the day of the procedure).
+The requirements change according to the method to perform, and different options could be offered depending on the case.

 · Cryopreserved samples that are shipped for MicroSort® should NOT be washed.
-If the case allows for the sample to be shipped cryopreserved, the samples should not be washed or process in any way prior to being cryopreserved since the sorting procedure requires the samples to be washed and processed before the staining is done.
-Multiple samples will be required and the amount of samples will depend on the quality of the samples and details of the case.
-Please contact MicroSort® staff for details regarding these options.
+If the case allows for the sample to be shipped cryopreserved, the samples should not be washed or processed in any way prior to being cryopreserved since the sorting procedure requires the samples to be washed and processed before the staining is done.
+Multiple samples will be necessary, and the number of samples will depend on the quality of the samples and details of the case.
+Please contact MicroSort® staff for further information regarding these options.

-· Shipment of cryopreserved samples requires a special tank or container to be transported.
+· Shipment of cryopreserved samples requires a particular tank or container to be transported.

 · Shipment to other countries implies an export and import process that could require additional documentation and time.